The Nursing Program is Accredited by the New York State Board of Regents and by The Accreditation Commission for Education in Nursing (ACEN), Inc.

-The curriculum allows students to successfully complete 71 credits in a minimum of 2 years to a required maximum of 4 years.
-Students enrolled in the evening/weekend option can complete the program in a minimum of 3 years to a maximum of 4 years.
-Students may also elect to attend part-time in the day program.
-Part-time students take only one second-year course per semester.
+The Program's curriculum consists of a total of 64 Nursing and general education credits.
+The full-time option can be completed in minimum of 2 years and must be completed within a maximum of 4 years.
+Students enrolled in the Evening/Weekend option complete the program in a minimum of 3 years and within a maximum of 4 years.